 Dixie Chicks' Impish Fun Endears Crowd

-fun began even before the Chicks launched into their generous, high-energy set at KeyArena Saturday night.
-Making sport of
+The fun began even before the Chicks launched into their generous, high-energy set at KeyArena Saturday night.

-what lead singer Natalie Maines would later refer to as "the incident," the trio warmed up the crowd with recorded versions
+Making sport of what lead singer Natalie Maines would later refer to as "the incident," the trio warmed up the crowd with

-opened with what was previously their most controversial offering, "Goodbye Earl."
-The brash exercise in abusive-husband bashing
+the Chicks opened with what was previously their most controversial offering, "Goodbye Earl."
+The brash exercise in abusive-husband

-proved downright tame next to reaction to the moment "four months and two days ago" when Maines editorialized on-stage in
+bashing proved downright tame next to reaction to the moment "four months and two days ago" when Maines editorialized on-stage

 There was little else tame about the Chicks' performance,